google/rekall/docs/Manual/Plugins/Windows/ConnScan.md

-    * Default: False', tcpip_guid: Force this profile to be used for tcpip.}
+    * Default: False', tcpip_guid: Force this profile to be used for tcpip., verbosity: 'An integer reflecting the amount of desired output: 0 = quiet, 10 = noisy. (type:
+    IntParser)

+    * Default: 1'}
 class_name: ConnScan
 epydoc: rekall.plugins.windows.connscan.ConnScan-class.html
 layout: plugin